w3c/i18n-discuss/notes/chinese-client-server.md

 ## Detailed design discussion

 1. Following Unihan is a dynamic process.
 How to follow it?
-Can there be a requirement for timeframe? @@TODO@@
+Can there be a requirement for timeframe?
+  * 3-5 years after the publication of ISO/IEC 10646?
 2. How to deal with duplicate encoded Chinese characters in Unihan?
   * Generally, the first encoded Chinese characters are allowed, and the later encoded ones are normalised, like ctext.org.
   * Maybe do normalisation in the server side and prompt the user in the client side.